John S. K. Kauwe III: Career

 Kauwe joined the BYU faculty in 2009 and obtained the rank of full professor in 2018.

 Kauwe served at BYU as chair of the Biology Department (2018 to 2019) and as dean of Graduate Studies (2019 to 2020).
 Kauwe has been the principal investigator on two multicenter grants from the National Institutes of Health Institute on Aging that have included international and multi-institutional collaborations.
 In 2014, he served as the scientific lead for the international Alzheimer's disease Dream Challenge, a computational crowdsourced project to assess the capabilities of predicting cognitive outcomes in Alzheimer's disease based on high dimensional, publicly available genetic and structural imaging data.
 Over 3,000 submissions were received and more than 500 scientists worldwide from more than 50 institutions and 10 countries participated in the challenge.
 This project, an invaluable first-of-its kind contribution, provided a snapshot of both the strengths and limitations in big data analytics of Alzheimer's research.

 On May 12, 2020, Jeffrey R. Holland, chairman of the executive committee of the BYU–Hawaii Board of Trustees, announced that Kauwe would succeed John S. Tanner as the institution's president on July 1, 2020.

 Kauwe, the first native Hawaiian to lead the university, was officially inaugurated as BYU–Hawaii's 11th president October 19, 2021.
 The inauguration was delayed for more than a year because of COVID-19 restrictions.
 Holland presided at the inauguration, with the other members of the executive committee of the Board of Trustees, D. Todd Christofferson, Paul V. Johnson, and Jean B. Bingham, along with Clark G. Gilbert, commissioner of the Church Educational System, also attending.

 Research

 Kauwe's professional focus has been primarily studying Alzheimer's disease genetics using  a variety of study designs and approaches.
 He has published more than 120 peer-reviewed papers including publications in the New England Journal of Medicine, Nature, Nature Genetics, PNAS, and  PLoS  Genetics.
 He served as a Senior Editor for the journal  Alzheimer's & Dementia and was a panelist for the 2015 National Institutes of Health Summit on Alzheimer's disease Research.
 He served on the Scientific Program Committee for the Alzheimer's Association International Conference.
-He has had continuous funding from the National Institutes of Health National Institute on Aging since 2012.
+He has had substantial funding from the National Institutes of Health National Institute on Aging (NIA) throughout his career.

+In 2021, NIA awarded $14.6-million to a new project titled Natives Engaged in Alzheimer's Research (NEAR) to expand treatment and research on Alzheimer's disease and dementia in American Indian, Alaska Native, Native Hawaiian and Pacific Islander groups.
+Kauwe is one of three multi-principal investigators on the project.

+Kauwe currently serves on the Board of Directors of ʻĀina Momona, a Native Hawaiian led community organization dedicated to environmental sustainability, food security and resilience, and social justice.